 At Brew Dr., we choose to gently carbonate our kombucha using chilled brite tanks.
 The process is similar to that of craft beer.
 By using brite tanks instead of a secondary fermentation, we can make sure the carbonation levels are consistent and avoid producing any extra alcohol as a byproduct of fermentation.
 It also means you won't find many floaters in our brews!

 Much of the sugar in the sweet tea is consumed by the yeast in the SCOBY during the fermentation process, producing byproducts of carbon dioxide and alcohol.
 This is what gives kombucha the slightly fizzy and tart taste.
 Residual sugar gives the kombucha its mildly sweet taste, although some manufacturers add additional sweeteners to further sweeten their kombuchas.

 The fermentation process continues over a set number of days in a controlled-temperature environment.
 Because commercially-sold kombucha must remain below 0.5 percent alcohol, we use a unique, non-heat distillation process that removes excess alcohol without compromising the live and active cultures.

 You’ve probably seen dozens upon dozens of kombucha flavors on the market.
 How kombucha is flavored depends on the manufacturer.
-At Brew Dr., we use organic botanicals and fruit to flavor our kombucha, and we add those whole ingredients directly to the sweet tea before the fermentation process begins.
+At Brew Dr., we start with great-tasting tea.
+We then blend in organic botanicals, herbs, fruit, and fruit juices to make our kombucha delicious.
+Many of our herbs and botanicals are added directly to the sweet tea before the fermentation process begins.

-Brew Dr. packages our kombuchas in two ways: the glass bottle and aluminum cans.
+Brew Dr. packages our kombuchas in two ways: in glass bottles and aluminum cans.
 Our bottles and cans aren’t your basic bottle or can, either.
 We put a lot of thought and work into the design.